• Features

 March

 On 5 March, in Spider, Spider by LC Winter, young Nancy Ratcliffe’s father took his family to the Brethren for safety.
 But now he’s gravely ill, and even the streets of Victorian London hold less terror for Nancy than the brutality of Brethren Hall.
 Meanwhile, Spider paces the crumbling house she grew up in.
 The man who murdered a part of her disappeared many years ago, but still she hopes for revenge.
-We’ll have a feature about the background to this dark tale near publication day.
+Read our feature about a real scandal-ridden Victorian cult.

 The same day sees Michael Arnold‘s Savage Isle series return with The River Warriors.
 The invading Roman legions march inland.
 But High King Tugodubnos marshals the feuding Britons and plans a battle at the only ford of the mighty Vaga River.
 Cullen, now a renowned warrior, searches for a religious totem that can unite the tribes.
 But can he find it — and bring it back before the two great armies meet?